ndronos/c-nomorph/Adamson-2011/README.md

 but that knock against it applies equally well to all the scripting and VM languages.

 Furthermore, look who's making these languages popular: it's the web developers.
+All of the scriping languages in the TIOBE 10 are primarily associated with developing web applications.

 (Adamson, 2011)
 ```